 Galata Tower and its surroundings offer good opportunities for those who like to take pictures.
 Some buildings painted by street artists can be the background image for your Instagram photos.

-If you need a little more inspiration while planning your Istanbul trip, the Best Places to Visit in Istanbul article may offer you new ideas.
+If you need a little more inspiration while planning your Istanbul trip, 10 Best places to visit in Istanbul article may offer you new ideas.
 In this article, you can find up-to-date information about Istanbul’s 10 most popular historical monuments.

-In addition, you can review the article Top 15 Things to Do in Istanbul for fun activities you can do in Istanbul.
+In addition, you can review the article 15 Best things to do in Istanbul for fun activities you can do in Istanbul.
 Written through the eyes of a local tour guide, this article offers helpful tips.

 Written by Serhat Engul